frdpnl/codespeak/README.md

 (like other suckless.org programs - `st`, `dwm` - it is excellent).
 Also, relies on one of FreeBSD's specific libc function (so, probably does not compile on GNU/Linux).
 Inspired by nanopass; several small steps to evaluation (inefficient most of the time).

-Long-term objective is to compile to WASM (yes, not here yet).